This story was originally published Oct. 11, 2021, and has been periodically updated with additional information. Latest update Mar. 30, 2022.

 IS OMICRON DANGEROUS?

-Speaking at a press conference on Jan.
+Vaccines and booster shots have been shown to markedly increase protection from hospitalization due to omicron.
+Speaking at a press conference Jan.
 4, Gov. Greg Gianforte said he is encouraged by signs that omicron may cause less serious illness than prior variants, and stressed that Montanans should continue to seek out vaccinations to protect themselves and others against the virus.

 SHOULD I CANCEL MY SOCIAL PLANS?

 Pandemic burnout is no joke.
-Despite our collective exhaustion, though, health officials continue to urge Americans to follow conservative safety protocols that have been the best available public health tools over the last two years.
+Despite our collective exhaustion, though, health officials continue to urge Americans to follow conservative safety protocols if you’re in a community with high rates of transmission or aren’t feeling well.

-Any social gatherings, especially with elderly and otherwise vulnerable people, will be safer if attendees scale back social events in the preceding days and weeks to limit exposure to omicron and delta.
+Any social gatherings, especially with elderly and otherwise vulnerable people, will be safer if attendees scale back social events in the preceding days and weeks to limit exposure to the virus.
 Another valuable safety tool is testing: Experts recommend taking an over-the-counter rapid COVID test (or two) immediately before major events to detect active infections.